strmlineapp-ux/agileflow/src/docs/design-system.md

 ---

 ### 3. Compact Search Input
 This pattern provides a clean, minimal interface for search functionality, especially in UIs where space is a consideration or a full search bar is not always needed.
+It is encapsulated in the reusable `/src/components/common/compact-search-input.tsx` component.

 - **Interaction:**
   - The search input is initially hidden behind an icon-only button (e.g., `<GoogleSymbol name="search" />`).
-  - Clicking the button reveals the input field, which appears with a transparent background and **no borders**.
+  - Clicking the button reveals the input field, which appears with a transparent background and a single underline (`border-b`).
 - **Behavior:**
+  - The input automatically gains focus as soon as it becomes visible.
   - The input hides again if the user clicks away (`onBlur`) and the field is empty.
 - **Application:** Used for filtering lists of icons, users, or other filterable content within popovers and management pages like the Admin screen.

-### 4. Focus-on-Search
-This pattern ensures a user can begin typing their search query immediately, without an extra click, improving the efficiency of the interface.

-- **Trigger**: A management tab (like "Pages" or "Tabs" on the Admin page) becomes the active, visible tab, **and** the user clicks the search icon to reveal the search input.
-- **Behavior**:
-  - The search input field for that tab **must** automatically gain focus as soon as the search input is rendered and visible.
-  - This is achieved using a custom `useFocusOnMount` hook that correctly handles the component lifecycle, ensuring the element is ready before attempting to focus it.
-- **Application**: Applied to the primary search input on management tabs ("Admins", "Pages", "Tabs") to streamline the user's workflow.

 ---

-### 5. Text-based Inputs
+### 4. Text-based Inputs
 This pattern transforms standard form inputs into minimalist, text-like elements, creating a cleaner and more compact interface.
 It is primarily used for authentication forms.

 -   **Appearance**: